What is Semaglutide and how does it work?

 Is Semaglutide safe?

 Semaglutide is a relatively safe medication for most individuals, however like all medications there are contraindications and common side effects.
 The most common side effects include gastrointestinal symptoms such as bloating, nausea, constipation or diarrhea.
 With that being said, over 95% of our patients develop no side effects.
 For the minority of patients that do experience adverse effects, their symptoms are typically mild, short-lived and are self-limiting.
 In order to mitigate the likelihood of side effects, the medication is started at a low dose and titrated up slowly.
-The low and slow titration method of Wegovy is recommended by the drug manufacturer.

 How quickly will I lose weight?